Paris Lodron: Archbishop

 Sittich died 9 Oct 1619, and Lodron was elected to succeed him on 13 November 1619.
 He received his episcopal ordination on May 23 of the following year.

 Due to Sittich's refusal to join the Catholic League, Lodron was able to keep Salzburg out of the Thirty Years' War and concentrate on improvements to his domain.

 On 23 July 1622, he appointed the scholar Albert Keuslin first rector of the Benedictine University of Salzburg.
 Keuslin, a graduate of the Jesuit University of Dillingen, had established the Akademisches Gymnasium, a secondary school, at Salzburg five years earlier.
 By resolution of Emperor Ferdinand II, issued on October 8, the Gymnasium was raised to a university.
 While the Thirty Years' War raged outside the Archbishopric, the university was built up and maintained by a federation of Benedictine abbeys from Salzburg, Switzerland, Bavaria and Austria.
 In its early years, courses taught were theology, divinity, philosophy, law, and medicine.
 The university is sometimes called Paris-Lodron-Universität-Salzburg (PLUS) after the Archbishop.

 Paris Lodron had modern bastion fort (trace italienne) fortifications built for the town and country by master builder Santino Solari.
 In the city, a defensive belt of five large bastions was drawn around the Neustadt, which stretched from the Linzertoren over the Franz-Josef-Straße area to the former Mirabell Gate and the spa garden.
 In the old town, the rocks of the Mönchsberg were carved out all around (leveled and smoothed) and thus made usable as natural defensive walls.
 The Müllner Schanze formed the end of the old town on the left bank in the north.
 The Hohensalzburg Fortress was also considerably expanded in line with the new defense technology, and the outworks in particular (Nonnbergbasteien, Hasengrabenbastei, Katzen) were reinforced.

 Despite the military and political problems of his time, Lodron was able to complete the Salzburg Cathedral renovations begun but not finished by Sittich, and have it artistically decorated.
 The consecration of the cathedral on September 25, 1628 was an eight-day baroque festival.
 Three collegiate monasteries were founded by Lodron, in 1618 and 1621 in Laufen (de), in 1633 in Tittmoning and in 1631 the Schneherrrenstift near Salzburg Cathedral.

 Death and succession

-Lodron died in Salzburg on 15 December 1653, and would be succeeded as Archbishop by Guidobald Reichsgraf von Thun.
+Lodron died in Salzburg on 15 December 1653, and would be succeeded as Archbishop by Guidobald von Thun und Hohenstein.

 Lodron did not keep a mistress as his predecessors sometimes had, but he provided lavishly for the first and second sons of his brother Christoph, building a pair of chateaus (the Paris Lodronsche Primogeniturpalast and Paris-Lodronscher Sekundogeniturpalast) in the core of Salzburg, which were still standing in the 21st century.

 The four-block Paris-Lodron-Straße, near Mirabell Palace, still serves as a border between the city's Altstadt and Neustadt.